-Add incredible, fresh flavour to steak, poultry, fish or veggies with this Easy Chimichurri Sauce!
-Originating in Argentina and Uruguay, chimichurri is a healthy, uncooked sauce that's easy to make in a food processor and gives dishes an upgrade of fresh, zesty flavour!
-This easy chimichurri sauce recipe is adapted for low FODMAP based on a recipe by Primavera Kitchen and naturally Paleo and Whole30 compliant.
+Add incredible, fresh flavor to steak, poultry, fish or veggies with this Low FODMAP Chimichurri Sauce!
+Originating in Argentina and Uruguay, chimichurri is a healthy, uncooked sauce that's easy to make in a food processor and gives dishes an upgrade of fresh, zesty flavor!
+This chimichurri sauce recipe is adapted for low FODMAP based on a recipe by Primavera Kitchen and is naturally Paleo, Whole30, Keto, and low carb.

 What is chimichurri sauce?